tannineo/cs7ns6-groupwork/README.md

     12:07:42.308 [pool-1-thread-2] INFO  life.tannineo.cs7ns6.App - get foo=barbar
     ```

-4. For partition, we test it on a 5-instance cluster. **Remove all the disk files generated**, and start 5 nodes.
+4. For partition, we test it on a 5-instance cluster. **Remove all the disk files generated for clean experiment**, and start 5 nodes.

     ```text
     $ KVNODENAME=4111 java -jar KVNode.jar -p 4111          # as leader